rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: name

+      The name of the user.

       :nullable: False
       :type: String

    .. db:field:: description

+      A field to store any descriptive information regarding the user.

       :nullable: True
       :type: String

    .. db:field:: phone_carrier

+      The service provider of the user's cell phone.
+This information is used to send text messages via the providers email to SMS gateway.

       :nullable: True
       :type: String

    .. db:field:: phone_number

+      The user's cell phone number.
+This information is used to provide the user with alerts regarding campaigns to which they have subscribed.

       :nullable: True
       :type: String

    .. db:field:: email_address

+      The user's email address.
+This information is used to provide the user with alerts regarding campaigns to which they have been subscribed.

       :nullable: True
       :type: String

    .. db:field:: otp_secret

+      A secret value used when prompting for Multi Factor Authentication (MFA) to the server.

       :nullable: True
       :type: String

    .. db:field:: last_login

+      The time at which the user last authenticated.

       :nullable: True
       :type: DateTime

    .. db:field:: access_level

+      The level of access available to a users, where a higher number represents less access than a lower number.

       :nullable: False
       :type: Integer

 .. db:table:: visits

+   An instance where a targeted user has failed their testing attempt by visiting the link provided to them from a message.

    .. db:field:: id